ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/README.md

   - General academic and conceptual queries.
 - To develop a **routing mechanism** that classifies user intent and dispatches queries to the appropriate agent.
 - To provide a user-friendly interface and scalable backend suitable for real student usage.
+- To back answers with RAG + OCR context and lightweight verification (schema and rubric checks).
+- To benchmark routing accuracy, math/code quality, and latency against baselines.

 ### 2.4.
 Scope of the Project